 OP7701 Teaching as a Profession is the first part of the Teacher Education Refresh (TER) programme.

-The TER is for teachers who are required by the Education Council to complete the four-course programme before regaining their Practising Certificate.
+The TER is for teachers who are required by the Teaching Council of Aotearoa New Zealand to complete the four-course programme before regaining their Practising Certificate.
 Teaching as a Profession consists of the first two courses in the TER programme:

 - EDU701 Teaching in Aotearoa New Zealand